17 March 2019.

 Put simply, Cradle Mountain is a place of magic.

-It’s a place I was eager to return to as soon as I’d left.
+It’s a place I was eager to return to as soon as I’d left and one that should definitely be on your Tasmania itinerary.

 Bus | It’s also possible to arrive at Cradle Mountain by bus with several services departing from Launceston, Hobart and Devonport throughout the week and dropping you at the bus terminal beside the Visitor Centre.